dmorse/pscf/doc/user-man/param.rst

-read in a file containing such a converged solution should thus cause the subsequent ITERATE command to terminate immediately, since the error should be less than the numerical threshhold on and output the new parameters to an output summary file and the rescaled omega field to an output omega file.
+read in a file containing such a converged solution should thus cause the subsequent ITERATE command to terminate immediately, since the error should be less than the numerical threshhold on input.
+This would cause the program to immediately output the rescaled parameters to an output summary file and the rescaled omega field to an output omega file.

 .. _param-waves-sub:

 OUTPUT_WAVES
 ------------

-Output the relationship between plane waves and symmetry-adapted basis functions, by outputting a file containing showing which star each wavevector belongs to and the coefficients of the plane-wave within a symmetry adapted basis function assocated with that star.
+This command outputs a file that describes the relationship between complex exponential plane wave basis functions and symmetry-adapted basis functions.
+The resulting file lists which star each wavevector belongs to and the coefficient of the plane-wave within a symmetry adapted basis function assocated with that star.

   ================  ============= ============================
   Variable          Type          Description